nabitanvir/raspberryHi/README.md

 ## Secondary Tasks:
 - [ ] Build a home for Berry!

-IMPORTANT:
+Notes:

-There are two sets of code in this project for training, both with tradeoffs:
+There are two sets of code in this project for training the wake word and commands, both with tradeoffs:

 1. A training architecture that uses transfer learning on a pretrained model and introduces bias to your voice at later layers
   - This is recommended if you do not have the computational resources and lack a large enough dataset to train a model from scratch.
   - It will be easier to train but will give you less control over architecture.
 2. My own NN architecture that trains from scratch
-  - This approach is better if you have the means to train a model from scratch and have a large enough dataset
+  - This approach is better if you have the means to train a model from scratch and have a large enough dataset.
   - This will also give you more control and let you fine tune to your own specifications.

 Documentation on how to develop/build this on your own will be included in the GUIDE.txt file.